talalUcef/nextbank-cli/README.md

 All customers username and password are first name in lowercase, so for Guido van Rossum, the username is guido and password is guido

+To connect with Guido van Rossum account use `connect guido guido` To deposit  money into the account use `deposit 500` for example
+To withdraw money from the account use `withdraw 200` To list account's operations use `check`
+To disconnect from Guido van Rossum account use `disconnect`

-# Tips
+# Encountered problems
-The spring shell project do not integrate very well with spring test, that why for now the project do not have integration and unit tests, they will be added in the future.
+The spring shell project do not integrate very well with spring test, that why for now the project do not have integration and unit tests, they will be added future releases.